kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/README-old.md

 # Lab Preparation

-## Lab Section 1 - DNA Center and ISE Integration
+## Lab Section 1 - Catalyst Center and ISE Integration

 In this lab our focus changes slightly as we start to automate for host onboarding.
 A large component of host onboarding is the authentication of hosts and assignment within the network.
-In this section and in preparation for the steps which follow we will integrate DNA Center with Identity Services Engine.
+In this section and in preparation for the steps which follow we will integrate Catalyst Center with Identity Services Engine.
 This integration allows pxGrid communication between the two and allows for automation of configuration within ISE for Network Access Devices, SGT, SGACL, and Policys.

 <details open>
 <summary> Click for Details and Sub Tasks</summary>

-### Step 1 - ***Prepare ISE for DNA Center Integration***
+### Step 1 - ***Prepare ISE for Catalyst Center Integration***

 1. Open a web browser on the Windows Workstation Jump host.
 Open a connection to Identity Services Engine (ISE) and select the hamburger menu icon to open the system menu.